Rauðhólar (Reykjavík): Grouping of the rootless cones

-They are arranged in irregular groups.
-The volcanologist Thor Thordarson and other scientists have researched these arrangements which they do not think to be only random.

-The results show that most of the craters have a tendency to build lines or groups, are to be found at a short distance of the next one, if they not even overlap.
-This is proposedly due to “the underlying lava pathway geometry and/or by the substrate hydrology”, i.e. the form of the lava pathway resp. the water content of the sediments below the lava.
+They are arranged in irregular groups which are not believed to be random.
+Most of the craters are in lines or groups, and are found at a short distance of the next crater, and may overlap.
+This may be due to “the underlying lava pathway geometry and/or by the substrate hydrology”, i.e. the form of the lava pathway it the water content of the sediments below the lava when it erupted.

 Other rootless cone groups in Iceland

-Rootless cone groups are not seldom to be found in Iceland.
-Other well known rootless cone groups in Iceland are e.g. the Landbrotshólar in the Eldgjáhraun lava field near Kirkjubæjarklaustur, the Álftaversgígar on Mýrdalssandur and last but not least the Skútustaðagígar at lake Mývatn in North Iceland.
+Rootless cone groups are common in Iceland.
+Other well known rootless cone groups in Iceland are the Landbrotshólar in the Eldgjáhraun lava field near Kirkjubæjarklaustur, the Álftaversgígar on Mýrdalssandur and the Skútustaðagígar at lake Mývatn in North Iceland.

-It seems that the phenomenon is rarely to be found on Earth, esp. existing in Iceland.
-But since some years, scientists are looking for them at Mars, they could be a sign of the existence of water on the harsh planet.
+The phenomenon is rarely found elsewhere on Earth, than Iceland.
+Scientists have identified potentially similar geological structures on Mars, and if confirmed they could be a sign of the existence of water at the time of eruptions on that planet.